jamesEmerson112/friends-fec/README.md

 ## Contributing Changes

-Make sure to create a `config.js` file in the root directory!
+Make sure to create a `Config` file in the root directory!
 It will need to have your GitHub API key added.
 E.g. `API: "<your key here>"`.
 Import this into your component for use with axios :)